Infineon/ota-bootloader-abstraction/source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md

 git submodule update --init --recursive
 ```

-- Install the required Python packages mentioned in *mcuboot/scripts/requirements.txt*.
+- Install the required Python packages mentioned in *scripts/mcuboot/requirements.txt*.
 Be sure to use the python instance in ModusToolbox/tools_XX/python:
 ```
-cd mcuboot/scripts
+cd scripts/mcuboot
 pip install -r requirements.txt
 ```
+<b>Note:</b>
+- Make sure edgeprotecttools version 1.3 or greater is installed on build system.

 <b>Note:</b>
 - The **CY8CKIT-064B0S2-4343W** is a special kit that uses cysecureboot.
 See [cysecuretools for PSoC™ 64, CYW20829 and CYW89829 devices](#5-cysecuretools-for-psoc-64-and-cyw20829-devices) information section below.